samid737/scrambledev/_posts/2017-11-13-object-oriented-aircraft-model-sounds-engine-model.md

 ---
-title: Object oriented approach, sounds, supersonics
+title: Supersonics,Object Oriented approach, sounds,
 layout: post
 ---

 I am super excited with the outcome of last week.
-Though the features are small and I spent most of my time on improvements, the demonstration below perfectly demonstrates the usefulness of some of my last weeks effort.
+Although the features are less spectacular and most of the development time was spent on improvements, the demonstration below shows that it was the improvements are definitely valuable.

 *All updates are found in the [changelog](/scrambledev/2017/10/01/changelog.html).*